Ecofiction: History

 This brings us up to the 1970s, when, as Dwyer points out, "ecofiction in all genres truly flourished...which might be considered the década de oro (golden age)," heralded by John Stadler's anthology Eco-fiction, containing science and mainstream ecofiction written between the 1920s and 1960s.
 [Ibid.]

 Eco-fiction, the anthology, starts with this premise: "The earth is an eco-system.
 It possesses a collective memory.
 Everything that happens, no matter how insignificant it may seem, affects in some way at some time the existence of everything else within that system.
 Eco-fiction raises important questions about man's place in the system: Will man continue to ignore the warnings of the environment and destroy his source of life?
 Will he follow the herd into the slaughterhouse?"
 The anthology included the authors Ray Bradbury, John Steinbeck, Edgar Allan Poe, A. E. Coppard, James Agee, Robert M. Coates, Daphne du Maurier, Robley Wilson Jr., E. B. White, J. F. Powers, Kurt Vonnegut Jr., Sarah Orne Jewett, Frank Herbert, H. H. Munro, J. G. Ballard, Steven Scharder, Isaac Asimov, and William Saroyan.
 Dwyer stated that the title of Stadler's Eco-fiction was his first knowledge of the term ecofiction.
 [Ibid.]

 Jonathan Levin goes on to explain, "Two key events helped spark this new environmental awareness [leading to ecofiction]: the controversy surrounding proposed dams on the Colorado River that led ultimately to the construction of the Glen Canyon Dam (begun in the mid-1950s and completed about ten years later), and the 1962 publication of Silent Spring, Rachel Carson's exposé of the environmental impact of toxic pesticides like DDT.
 Both generated widespread media coverage, bringing complex and urgent environmental issues and the ecological vocabularies that helped explain them into the American lexicon."

+Popularity

+Just one study has examined how common environmental literature is.
+In an article published in 2026, researchers analyzed on the short stories published between 2014 and 2023 in The New Yorker, the most prestigious Anglophone literary magazine in the world.
+They found that a major environmental problem (climate change, freshwater pollution, marine pollution, air pollution, deforestation, species extinction / biodiversity loss, or toxic waste) existed in the story worlds of 20.9% of all stories.
+2% of stories were "eco lit," in which "an environmental problem (or problems) is (are) central to the story," and 4% of stories were categorized as "eco-lite," in which "an environmental problem (or problems) is (are) important but not central to the story."